 Springfield still suffers from it.

-Gone are the institutional racism, and the pervasive racism of the city where an event like that can occur.
+Gone are the events like this in this city.
 A lot has happened in that time.
 The square is still there, with a plaque memorializing the spot, but obviously, Springfield is not that town anymore.
 Things have healed, but a scar remains.

 Personal stories of trauma can last a lifetime, family stories of trauma can last even longer, and cultural stories that are self inflicted can last generations.
 Hundreds of black families fled Springfield immediately after the lynchings, and the city’s African American numbers have not caught up to the pre-1906 days since.
 Truly, Springfield is not that different from other places that aren’t quite sure how to deal with the racial issues of the past.
 Do you commemorate an event like this?
 Do you talk about it in hushed tones?
 Do you cover it in a local history project in social studies in 10th grade?
 Do you suppress it?